 Most heart attacks happen as a result of narrowing in the coronary arteries.
 The arteries become narrow due to a buildup of plaque.
 If a piece of plaque breaks loose from the artery wall, it can cut off the flow of oxygen-rich blood to the heart, which may cause a heart attack.

-- breathlessness with or without chest pain
+- shortness of breath, with or without chest pain

 - nausea or vomiting